Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/group.md

             If the tenant service returns an error code.

     `add_user_to_group(self, group_id: str, user_id: str, auth_key: str | None = None, timeout: int = 60)`
-    :   Adding a user to group.
+    :   Adding a user to a group.

         Parameters
         ----------